Seagate/cortx-posix/doc/Test Instructions.md

 ## Unit tests

-  The below mentioned code block would help you in exexuting the unit tests accurately and successfully.
+  The below mentioned code block would help you in executing the unit tests accurately and successfully.

   ```
   $ sudo ./scripts/test.sh -h